Consider joining “Pathways Through Burnout”: a cohort experience to reflect, realign, and build supportive practices for navigating burnout.

 How can I learn more?

-Submit an application or send us a message saying that you’re interested, and we’ll be in touch with more information.
+Send us a message saying that you’re interested, and we’ll be in touch.

 Contact Beth with any questions, concerns, or accessibility considerations.